Health Information (Medical Records)

 How do I obtain my medical records?

 St. Croix Orthopaedics (SCO) is not allowed to release health information or medical records without the proper authorization.
-Please fully complete the Medical Records Release Form and return it to the Health Information Services team at SCO's corporate office in Oak Park Heights.
+Please fully complete the Medical Records Release Form and return it to the Health Information Services team at our East Metro Business Office in Oak Park Heights.

 Why do I have to sign a release for my medical records?